Serena decries frequency of drug tests

 "I'm still trying to figure out why and how that happened.
 We're in that together."

-USADA can request a blood and/or a urine test, which means that on two occasions Williams was tested for both.
-USADA spokesperson Brad Horn told Reuters last week that Williams had been tested on three occasions this year, for a total of five tests, passing all of them.
+The USADA can request a blood and/or a urine test.
+USADA spokesperson Brad Horn told Reuters last week that Williams had been tested on three occasions this year for a total of five tests, passing all of them.
 The governing body, however, would not confirm specifics of the matter, citing athlete confidentiality.

 "I'm OK with [the amount of tests I've had this year].
 Literally, verbatim, I said, I'm going with that, as long as everyone is being treated equally.
 That's all I care about.
 I despise having people in our sport that aren't being honest," Williams said.
 "I'm totally OK with testing and I encourage it.
 What I want to know, if everyone is getting tested, that we are really working to keep this sport clean.